northomics/rmetalab/README.md

 # rmetalab
- a pacakge for metaproteomics data analysis
+ an R package for metaproteomics data analysis